-Signed (pupil): Date:

 Parent/carer's agreement: I agree that my child can use the school's ICT systems and internet when appropriately supervised by a member of school staff.
 I agree that my child can use a chrome book or other device at home for educational purposes and i will play my part in ensuring my child's safety online.
-I agree to the conditions set out above for pupils using the school's ICT systems and internet, and for using personal electronic devices in school, and will make sure my child understands these.
+I agree to the conditions set out above for students using the school's ICT systems and internet, and for using personal electronic devices in school, and will make sure my child understands these.

-Signed (parent/carer): Date: